MarkClinton/whats-on/README.md

 + If successful then the database should be ready to go.

 #### Load the fixtures file (Optional)
++ Before loading the fixture file you must first register a user on the app.
+If you dont the fixture file will not work.
 + The project contains a [fixtures file](/event/fixtures/events_fixture.json) with some pre-populated events data.
 + to load this into your database.
 Run the following ```python3 manage.py loaddata events_fixture.json```